99 wireframe tools and prototyping resources

 Once you have gathered your feedback, you’ll start to implement your ideas.
 In the previous section, we mentioned how useful user-testing can be.
 In addition, the following techniques can be useful.

 Sometimes, you need a quick sanity check, to see whether you’re proceeding along the right lines.
 Verify (mobile-friendly) and Five Second Test allow you to get quick feedback on what you’ve created.
-Alternatives include IntuitionHQ and PickFu.
+Alternatives include PickFu.

 You upload your designs or ideas, and then ask the panel for feedback in a variety of formats: